Spinal Cord Injury Claims

 - Falling or tripping accidents can also end in spinal injury, particularly in the elderly.

-- Medical/ clinical negligence spinal injuries are also not unheard of.
+- Clinical negligence spinal injuries are also not unheard of.
 Mistakes during operations can occur whether the procedure is routine or not and may give cause to claim compensation through spinal injury claims.

 In addition to traumatic spinal cord injuries, there is also the non-traumatic spinal cord injury.
 This happens in the following instances: